 The Severity of Brachial Plexus Palsy

 The severity of a brachial plexus injury is determined by the type of damage done to the nerves.
 The following are the types of brachial plexus palsy injuries, classified on the basis of severity, from mild to severe.

-- Stretch (neuropraxia): The most mild and temporary, this type of brachial plexus palsy is where the nerves are just stretched but not torn.
-This type of brachial plexus palsy injury involves damage to the protective exterior of the nerve, but doesn’t usually damage the nerve itself.
+- Stretch (neuropraxia): The mildest and temporary, this type of brachial plexus palsy is where the nerves are just stretched but not torn.
+This type of brachial plexus palsy injury involves damage to the protective exterior of the nerve but doesn’t usually damage the nerve itself.

 - Rupture: This type of brachial plexus injury causes the nerves to be stretched beyond their limitations to the point of partially or fully tearing.
 When partially torn, the nerves will often try to grow back together.
 In some cases, when a ball of scar tissue (a neuroma) forms on the healing nerve, surgery is required.

 - Avulsions: This is the most severe type of brachial plexus injury, in which the nerve has been completely severed from its spinal socket.
 This type of brachial plexus injury is often permanent, though some surgeons have been successful in reattaching these severed nerves to other intact nerves.

 Effects and Complications

 - Stunted growth in the affected arm, from the shoulder to the fingertips

 - Impaired muscular development, causing the affected arm to be much weaker and have a smaller range of motion compared to the healthy arm; can also involve elbow contracture